dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 }
 ```

-Is important to note, for every type of request the `response` field have a different type, in this case it is a pointer to a `struct limine_framebuffer_response`, for more info on all the available requests, and repsonses refer to the protocl documentation.
+Is important to note, for every type of request the `response` field have a different type, in this case it is a pointer to a `struct limine_framebuffer_response`, for more info on all the available requests, and repsonses refer to the protocol documentation.

-The `framebuffer_*` fields can be used to ask for a specific kind of framebuffer, but leaving them to zero tells the bootloader we want to best possible available.
-The `next` field can be used to point to the next header tag, if we had another one we wanted.
-The full list of tags is available in the stivale2 specification (see the useful links appendix).